Making Your College Choice Affordable!

 Students may drop a class during the drop/add period found in WebAdvisor or the course syllabus and receive a refund for the full tuition and fees charged for that class.
 A drop may impact financial aid if it has already been paid to the student account in SDePay, and the student may owe the University for returned financial aid funds.
 Students may drop a class after the drop/add period to receive a W grade and no refund; deadline is published in WebAdvisor, course syllabi and the DSU academic catalogs.
 Students wishing to drop a class may do so in WebAdvisor, in their advisor's college office, or by visiting the Registrar's Office.

 Students may also withdraw from school (ALL enrolled classes).
-Students needing to withdraw from school need to contact the Vice President of Student Affairs firstname.lastname@example.org or the Academic Advising Office at the University Center.
+Campus students needing to withdraw from school need to contact the Office of the Vice President of Student Affairs firstname.lastname@example.org, internet students contact the Extended Programs Office email@example.com, and students attending the University Centers contact the Academic Advising Office at UC.
 Please refer to the current academic catalog for official policies on withdrawing from school.
 Partial refunds or returns to financial aid sources will be calculated within the first 60% of the term for students withdrawing from school.
 Deadlines for withdrawing from classes are published in WebAdvisor, course syllabi and in the academic catalogs.

 DSU Financial Aid Code of Conduct